madyark/MS1-project/README.md

     ![Gif showing the effect of the use of the current sign-in and sign-up utilities in the 'Sign In' and 'Sign Up' pages, respectively](assets/readme-media/sign-in-sign-up.gif)

-- A functioning monthly newsletter in which participants would be able to receive offical news from our organization, our community events, support articles, tips from industry professionals, and other forms of support from our organization.
+- A functioning monthly newsletter in which participants would be able to receive official news from our organization, our community events, support articles, tips from industry professionals, and other forms of support from our organization.

     ![Gif showing the effect of the use of the current newsletter sign-up utility of the 'Mental Health Newsletter Home' section](assets/readme-media/newsletter.gif)